jakobzhao/geog458/weeks/week07/readme.md

 - jQuery: is a JavaScript library that greatly simplifies JavaScript programming.

-- [Scrollama](https://github.com/russellgoldenberg/scrollama): is a modern & lightweight JavaScript library for scrollytelling using IntersectionObserver in favor of scroll events.
+- [Scrollama](https://github.com/russellgoldenberg/scrollama): is a modern & lightweight JavaScript library for scrolly telling using IntersectionObserver in favor of scroll events.

 - Leaflet: provides a popular map framework.
-You can also use MapBox, ESRI javascript api, Cesium, other map/virtual globe frameworks.
+You can also use MapBox, ESRI javascript API, Cesium, other map/virtual globe frameworks.

-- [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multple usages.
+- [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.

 - Google Fonts: provides customized web fonts which you can externally link from Google servers.